menu

 Occupations and Workforce

 Farner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Farner is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Farner who work in law enforcement and fire fighting (57.50%), community and social services (15.00%), and maintenance occupations (5.00%).
+Overall, Farner is a town of service providers, construction workers and builders, and transportation and shipping workers.
+There are especially a lot of people living in Farner who work in law enforcement and fire fighting (26.09%), maintenance occupations (23.19%), and food service (17.39%).

-A relatively large number of people in Farner telecommute to their jobs.
-Overall, about 15.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.14% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Farner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Farner doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Farner home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farner residents report their race to be White.
-Important ancestries of people in Farner include Irish, English, Northern European, Scottish, and Yugoslavian.
+The greatest number of Farner residents report their race to be White, followed by Asian.
+Important ancestries of people in Farner include Northern European, Irish, English, Scottish, and Yugoslavian.

 The most common language spoken in Farner is English.
 Other important languages spoken here include Polish and Italian.